 Pricing$5 per database/month (add-on)

-AvailabilityIndividual and Business plans
+AvailabilityIndividual and Teams plans

 Creating a Database